umanovskis/baremetal-arm/doc/07_interrupts.md

 Remember that ARMv7-A is not a CPU.
 It's a CPU architecture.
 In this architecture, interrupts are supported as just discussed, and there's always the possibility to use an interrupt handler at `0x18` bytes into the vector table.
 That is, however, not always convenient.
 Consider that there can be many different interrupt sources, while the vector table can only contain one branch instruction at `0x18`.
 This means that the the function taking care of interrupts would first have to figure out which interrupt was triggered, and then act appropriately.
 Such an approach puts extra burden on the CPU as it has to check all possible interrupt sources.

 The solution to that is known as vectored interrupts.
 In a vectored interrupt system, each interrupt has its own vector (a unique ID).
-Then some kind of interrupt controller is in place that knows which ISR to route each interrupt vector to.
+Then some kind of vectored interrupt controller is in place that knows which ISR to route each interrupt vector to.

 The ARMv7-A architecture has numerous implementations, as in specific CPUs.
 The architecture description says that vectored interrupts may be supported, but the details are left up to the implementation.
 The choice of which interrupt system to use, though, is controlled by the architecture-defined `SCTLR` register.

-We want to use vectored interrupts eventually, though the first attempt can be non-vectored.
-Mentally noting the fact that `SCTRL` needs to have the `VE` bit set to `1` for vectored interrupts, it's time to turn to the manual for the specific implementation we're programming for.
+In our case, implementation-defined will mean that vectored interrupts are not supported - the CPU we're using doesn't allow vectored interrupts.

 ## Generic Interrupt Controller of the Cortex-A9

 We're programming for a CoreTile Express A9x4 daughterboard, which contains the Cortex-A9 MPCore CPU.
 The MPCore means it's a CPU that can consist of one to four individual Cortex-A9 cores.
 So it's the [Cortex-A9 MPCore manual](https://static.docs.arm.com/ddi0407/h/DDI0407H_cortex_a9_mpcore_r4p0_trm.pdf) that becomes our next stop.
 There's a chapter in the manual for the interrupt controller - so far so good - but it immediately refers to another manual.
 Turns out that the Cortex-A9 has an interrupt controller of the *ARM Generic Interrupt Controller* type, for which there's a separate manual (note that GIC version 4.0 makes a lot of references to the ARMv8 architecture).
 The Cortex-A9 manual refers to version 1.0 of the GIC specification, but reading version 2.0 is also fine, there aren't too many differences and none in the basic features.

+The GIC is one of the major interrupt controller implementations.
+This is one of the area where the difference between A-profile and R-profile of ARMv7 matters.
+ARMv7-R CPUs such as the Cortex-R4 normally use a vectored controller like the appropriately named VIC.

 The GIC has its own set of SFRs that control its operation, and the GIC as a whole is responsible for forwarding interrupt requests to the correct A9 core in the A9-MPCore.
 There are two main components in the GIC - the Distributor and the CPU interfaces.
 The Distributor receives interrupt requests, prioritizes them, and forwards them to the CPU interfaces, each of which corresponds to an A9 core.